 ESBSs and VBSs.

-*In 2021, install screens by March 1 in at least the first three operational units in the priority order (Table LWG-5).
-Additional units may be screened before March 24 if maintenance schedules allow.

-Install ESBSs and flow vanes in all operating turbine units by March 24, except in 2021 when screens will be installed in at least the first three available priority units by March 1.
+Install ESBSs and flow vanes in all operating turbine units by March 24.

 Operate ESBSs with flow vanes attached to screen.

 Operate ESBSs with debris cleaners in automatic mode.
 Set cleaning frequency as required to maintain clean screens and good fish condition.
 Change cleaning frequency as needed.